5 things to know about colon cancer surgery

 View Clinical TrialsColon Cancer Treatment

 Our team of surgeons use minimally invasive techniques, including advanced robotic surgery, that reduce recovery time and maximize quality of life.
-MD Anderson also offers clinical trials for patients at every disease stage, from newly diagnosed small tumors to patients with stage IV cancer.
+UT MD Anderson also offers clinical trials for patients at every disease stage, from newly diagnosed small tumors to patients with stage IV cancer.

 Colon cancer treatment plans